 I guess if I had never encountered any entrenched opposition to my questions about the Guidelines, it would weaken my hypothesis that there is opposition to those questions.
 And of course now I am beginning to understand that the “opposition” is not personal, but systemic and institutional.
 It is still just a little embarrassing and disappointing to have to acknowledge that an institution from which I hold 3 degrees is home to the lamest sort of academic stereotypes regularly lampooned by Matt Groening, but such is life:

-In real non-grad school life, I’m married to my own personal rock n roll heartthrob, and I am mother to 3 children who embarrass me much less than I embarrass them.
+In real non-grad school life, I’m married to my own personal rock n’ roll heartthrob, and I am mother to 3 children who embarrass me much less than I embarrass them.
 I do yoga, eat food, write songs, and read a lot.
-I am proud co-founder and policy wonk at Healthy Nation Coalition, home to my public health advocacy work.
+I am proud co-founder former policy wonk at (the now defunct) Healthy Nation Coalition, where I got my start in public health advocacy work.

 For the record, I do not pretend to give dietary or medical advice here.
 Despite any pronouncements I might make, how would I know better than you what you should eat?
 Your own experiences and a healer you trust are your best guides; learn to listen to and to question them both and don’t be happy with answers that fall short of soothing both the soul and the body.
 No information given is meant to treat or diagnose any disease or nutritional ailment, although you may want to bring some of this information to the attention of the aforementioned trusted healer before you refill your next prescription.